-Today’s cookies are from the LA Times Culinary SOS, a section that devotes itself to helping readers track down recipes from restaurants.
-In this case, a reader named Meaghan wrote SOS asking them to obtain the recipe for chocolate cookies made by Milk.
+Small Batch Chocolate Cookies is a recipe I adapted from LA Times Culinary SOS, a section that devotes itself to helping readers track down recipes from restaurants.
+In this case, a reader named Meaghan wrote SOS asking them to obtain the recipe for chocolate cookies made by Milk (not Milk Bar, but Milk!).
 SOS told her to get her napkin ready because they’d obtained the recipe from Bret Thompson at Milk.

 The full recipe is here, and after making a small batch for myself, I plan to make a full batch to serve at a teacher appreciation meeting.
 The cookies are excellent!

 I make a lot of chocolate cookies.
 My top favorites are Chocolate Shock Cookies, Maida’s Whoppers and the Shiny Happy Cookies which are very similar to Maida’s.
 All three of those cookies are rather heavy, dense and fudgy.
 What’s different about this recipe is that the cookies are extremely chocolaty, but lighter and almost truffle-like.…..at least if you beat the egg quite a bit, which is what I did.
 The original recipe says to mix just until blended and I plan to try that next, but the fluffed up egg version was slightly cakier (though not dry) and light.
 You can make it whichever way you want.

 Here’s the small batch version.
 I added the grams for those of you who weigh ingredients.

 1 1/3 ounces unsweetened chocolate (37 grams), chopped

 1 tablespoon plus 2 teaspoon unsalted butter (20 grams)